willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/2-pipeline-job.md

 !!! note
     A word on vocabulary: The entire script above is called a *Pipeline Template*.
 Pipeline Templates invoke *steps*, in this case `build` and `static_code_analysis`, that are implemented by *libraries*.

 You can click `Save` to save this configuration.
-In the next section we'll be creating the pipeline libraries that implement the `build` and `static_code_analysis` steps.
+In the next section we'll be creating the Pipeline Libraries that implement the `build` and `static_code_analysis` steps.